dploy-ai/dploy-kickstart/README.md

 ### Usage

 `dploy_kickstart` is a helper utility that can expose your Python functions as HTTP endpoints.
 Based on comment annotations it wraps your chosen functions to be served as API endpoints.
+It is meant to be used via the `kickstart` CLI, hence, it would generally not be used programmatically.

 Let's say you have a `script.py` with `@dploy` comment annotations: